H. S. Shivaprakash: Playwright

 Shivaprakash published his first play Mahachaitra in 1986.
 The stage-adaptation of the play by C.G.Krishnaswamy for the troop Samudaya became a major hit.
-The play was based on the life and times of the 12th century Lingayat saint Basavanna and narrated the struggles of the artisan saints of the city of Kalyana (now Basavakalyan) through a Marxist analytic.
+The play was based on the life and times of the 12th century Veerashaiva saint Basavanna and narrated the struggles of the artisan saints of the city of Kalyana (now Basavakalyan) through a Marxist analytic.
 The play received rave reviews and was acknowledged as a landmark in Kannada literature.
 Mahachaitra is recognized as one among the three greatest plays out of the 25-odd plays on Basavanna written in Kannada, the other two being P. Lankesh's Sankranti and Girish Karnad's Taledanda.

 Shivaprakash won the Karnataka Sahitya Akademi award for this play.
 His other plays include Sultan Tipu, Shakespeare Swapnanauke, Manteswamy Kathaprasanga, Madari Madayya, Madurekanda, Madhavi, Matrika, Makarachandra, Sati, Cassandra and Maduvehennu.
 He has also translated Shakespeare's King Lear and adapted Federico García Lorca's The Shoemaker's Prodigious Wife into Kannada under the title Mallammana Mane Hotlu and Shakespeare's Macbeth under the name Maranayakana Drishtanta.
 Manteswamy Kathaprasanga, a play about a 16th-century Dalit saint was made into a successful stage adaptation by director Suresh Anagalli and produced over 300 shows.
 It kindled interest in this obscure saint and the life of Manteswamy has since been a major area of research in Kannada academia.
-Most of Shivaprakash's plays are inspired by Marxism and Shaiva mysticism, particularly Lingayatism and Kashmir Shavism.
+Most of Shivaprakash's plays are inspired by Marxism and Shaiva mysticism, particularly Veerashaivism and Kashmir Shavism.
 The plays also employ motifs from Sufism and other forms of mysticism like Mahayana and Zen Buddhism.
 Structurally, the plays are inspired by Japanese Noh theatre and Brecht's epic theatre.

+The Mahachaitra controversy

-The Mahachaitra controversyMahachaitra was prescribed as a textbook for undergraduate courses in three universities of Karnataka.
+Mahachaitra was prescribed as a textbook for undergraduate courses in three universities of Karnataka.
 In 1995, nearly a decade after its publication, when it was prescribed as a textbook in Gulbarga University, it caused a heated controversy.
 A section of Lingayats under the leadership of the nun Shri Shri Jagadguru Mate Mahadevi accused the work of portraying Basavanna in poor light and urged the Government of Karnataka to ban the play.
 It led to a legal battle and the play was eventually withdrawn from the university syllabus.
 The Mahachaitra controversy seems to have inspired Githa Hariharan's English novel In Times of Siege (2003), which narrates the story of a professor in an open university in Delhi, who finds himself in the midst of a controversy over a chapter on Basavanna which he wrote for an undergraduate textbook.